Connie Smith's Greatest Hits, Vol. I

-Connie Smith's Greatest Hits, Vol. I is a compilation album by American country singer Connie Smith.
-It was released in October 1973 via RCA Victor and contained ten tracks.
-The disc was one of several compilations released following Smith's departure from the RCA label.
+Connie Smith's Greatest Hits, Vol. I is a compilation album by American country singer Connie Smith, released in October 1973 by RCA Victor.
+The album was one of several compilations released following Smith's departure from RCA Victor.
 It included ten of Smith's most popular singles from her career, such as the number one single, "Once a Day", and top ten single, "The Hurtin's All Over".
 The album charted on the American country LP's chart in 1973 and received a positive review from Billboard magazine.

 Background and content

 Connie Smith reached her peak commercial success at the RCA Victor label.
 Between 1964 and 1973, she had 18 top ten singles on the Billboard country chart, beginning with her eight week number one single titled "Once a Day".
 Smith left the label in 1973 and moved to Columbia Records the same year.
-After leaving RCA's roster, the label issued several compilation LP's of Smith's previously-released material.
+After leaving RCA's roster, the label issued several compilation LP's of Smith's previously released material.
 Among these albums was Connie Smith's Greatest Hits, Vol. I. The album contained a total of ten tracks, all of which had been previously released as singles.
 Nine of the ten tracks were originally top ten Billboard country singles for Smith, such as "Just One Time", "The Hurtin's All Over", "Cincinnati, Ohio" and "Just for What I Am".
 All tracks were recorded between 1964 and 1972 at the RCA Victor Studios in sessions produced by Bob Ferguson.